History of Chicago: Postwar

+21st century

+In September 2008, Chicago accepted a $2.52 billion bid on a 99-year lease of Midway International Airport to a group of private investors, but the deal fell through due to the collapse of credit markets during the 2008 financial crisis In 2008, as Chicago struggled to close a growing budget deficit, the city agreed to a 75-year, $1.16 billion deal to lease its parking meter system to an operating company created by Morgan Stanley.
+Daley said the "agreement is very good news for the taxpayers of Chicago because it will provide more than $1 billion in net proceeds that can be used during this very difficult economy."
+The agreement quadrupled rates, in the first year alone, while the hours which people have to pay for parking were broadened from 9 a.m. – 6 p.m. to 8 a.m. – 9 p.m., and from Monday through Saturday to every day of the week.
+Additionally, the city agreed to compensate the new owners for loss of revenue any time any road with parking meters is closed by the city for anything from maintenance work to street festivals.
+In three years, the proceeds from the lease were all but spent.
+In his annual budget address on October 21, 2009, Daley projected a deficit for 2009 of more than $520 million.
+Daley proposed a 2010 budget totaling $6.14 billion, including spending $370 million from the $1.15 billion proceeds from the parking meter lease.
+In his annual budget address on October 13, 2010, Daley projected a deficit for 2010 of $655 million, the largest in city history.
+Daley proposed a 2011 budget totaling $6.15 billion, including spending all but $76 million of what remained of the parking meter lease proceeds, and received a standing ovation from aldermen.

+In 2011, Rahm Emanuel was elected mayor of Chicago.
 Chicago earned the title of "City of the Year" in 2008 from GQ for contributions in architecture and literature, its world of politics, and the downtown's starring role in the Batman movie The Dark Knight.
 The city was rated by Moody's as having the most balanced economy in the United States due to its high level of diversification.

 Flag

 Four historical events are commemorated by the four red stars on Chicago's flag: The United States' Fort Dearborn, established at the mouth of the Chicago River in 1803; the Great Chicago Fire of 1871, which destroyed much of the city; the World Columbian Exposition of 1893, by which Chicago celebrated its recovery from the fire; and the Century of Progress World's Fair of 1933–1934, which celebrated the city's centennial.
 The flag's two blue stripes symbolize the north and south branches of the Chicago River, which flows through the city's downtown.
 The three white stripes represent the North, West and South sides of the city, Lake Michigan being the east side.